matomatical/UoM-WAM-Spam/README.md

 ```

 Set up your Telegram account and note the numerical user, group, or channel ID
-you wish to be contacted through.
-Then enter your access token and destination
+you wish to be contacted through (your 'destination').
+Configure the script with your access token and destination (you can hard-code
-chat into the script at runtime, or hard-code them into
-`notify/by_telegram.py`.
+them into `wamspam.py`, or add code to read them from a file or environment
+variable or standard input, for example).
 Remember to keep your secrets safe!